Welcome to L.A. Works

 L.A.
 Works creates and leads programming to address critical issues and needs in Los Angeles by mobilizing targeted volunteer communities - family volunteers; corporate volunteers; general community volunteers; and older adult volunteers.
 Included in these volunteers is an active membership of more than 750 committed volunteers who are age 55 or older.

-- PROVIDE our nonprofit partners with access to volunteer labor and other RESOURCES; and
+- BUILD the capacity of nonprofit organizations to achieve their missions through access to volunteer labor and other resources; and

 - EDUCATE and encourage people to engage in the broader social issues affecting the greater Los Angeles Community.

-- Caring for animals in shelters and sanctuaries at over 1,200 volunteer projects; and
+- Caring for animals in shelters and sanctuaries at over 1,200 volunteer projects